FAQs

 What other essential expenses may I request?

 You must describe the essential nature of any additional types of expenses, and describe/itemize the expense.
 For monthly expenses, you may request a maximum of three months’ worth.
-Credit card debt and student loans are not eligible expenses.

 May I request expenses for other members of my family/domestic partners?